Last Updated: 8/19/2018 | August 19th, 2018

 Every month, Kristin Addis from Be My Travel Muse writes a guest column featuring tips and advice for solo female travelers as I obviously can’t talk expertly on the subject!
 She’s back this month with an awesome list of destinations for single women traveling!

-Traveling solo is a unique opportunity to find out exactly who you are in completely new surroundings and without anyone around from your past to influence you.
+Traveling solo as woman is a unique opportunity to find out exactly who you are in completely new surroundings and without anyone around from your past to influence you.
 That can be a scary prospect, but the good news is there are plenty of places out there that can make you feel safe and welcome.
 And when in the right place, a solo trip — regardless of how long it is — has the power to benefit you for years or even a lifetime thereafter.

 While it was possible to feel inspired and delighted everywhere, a few places in particular stand out as great options for women traveling alone.
-Below are 10 solo travel destinations that you probably didn’t expect to be awesome for solo female travelers in particular, whether for their women-oriented businesses or for their safety, solitude, spirituality, or sociability:
+Below are 10 solo travel destinations that you probably didn’t expect to be awesome for solo female travelers in particular, whether for their women-oriented businesses or for their safety, solitude, spirituality, or sociability.

 2. Yubeng, China